bonsai trees

 Juniper bonsai trees are the simplest type of bonsai, but it is also the easiest to maintain.
 Therefore these characteristics make them very popular among beginners.

-Nothing will happen to them if you forget to water them for a day or two.
+Nothing will happen to juniper bonsai trees if you forget to water them for a day or two.
 Their branches are very flexible.
 Thus it’s also easy to shape them in however form you would like.

 Green Mound Juniper Bonsai Tree